Hello World with Python

 dependencies to your project.

-To disable pytest tests, set pytest: false
+To disable pytest tests, set pytest: false when you define the

 projenrc.py